 An Indian citizen becomes a Non-Resident Indian in case he/she fulfills the following conditions:

 - He/She remains outside India for more than 182 days during the previous financial year

 - He/She needs to leave India for an uncertain period of time either for one or more of the following purposes (In such a scenario, he/she would be considered an NRI from the moment he/she leaves India without even fulfilling the condition of 182 days or more)

 - Staying with family (parents or children)

 How to Check NRI Status?

 It is easy to understand and check the status of any individual, in terms of determining whether the individual is a resident of the particular county or not.
-In order to check whether an individual is a Non-Resident Indian or an NRI or not, he/she merely needs to check for documentary evidence which can satisfy the above mentioned two criteria.
+In order to check NRI status, he/she merely needs to check for documentary evidence which can satisfy the above mentioned two criteria.
 In case, the individuals can prove the above two conditions or either one of them, the individual is an NRI and can claim all such benefits extended to the NRI.